ubisoft/shotmanager/docs/getting-started/glossary.rst

     is considered as invalid and cannot be used in the [Take]_.

 ..
 [Take]
     A take is an ordered list of shots.
-Basicaly **a take is an edit** where shots are played one after the other, in the order set in the take and independently from the time at which they start in the time of the 3D scene.
+Basically **a take is an edit** where shots are played one after the other, in the order set in the take and independently from the time at which they start in the time of the 3D scene.

-    In practice - or in a production context - a take would generaly refert to what is commonly called a sequence, that's to say a small edit of shots that are tied together in the narration.
+    In practice - or in a production context - a take would generally refert to what is commonly called a sequence, that's to say a small edit of shots that are tied together in the narration.

     In order to preserve the parallel with live shooting the take entity could probably have been named edit or sequence.